nuxeo/nuxeo-retention/README.md

 Continuous Integration & Continuous Deployment(and Delivery) are an important part of the development process.

-Nuxeo Retention integrates [Jenkins pipelines](https://jenkins.napps.dev.nuxeo.com/job/nuxeo/job/nuxeo-retention/) for each maintenance branch, for _LTS_ (fast track) and also for each opened PR.
+Nuxeo Retention integrates [Jenkins pipelines](https://jenkins.platform.dev.nuxeo.com/job/retention/job/nuxeo-retention/) for each maintenance branch and for each opened PR.

 The following features are available:
-- Possibility of having a dedicated preview environment for a PR by using the tag GitHub PR tag `preview`
 - Each PR merge to _lts-2021_ branch will generate a "release candidate" package
-- A preview aligned on _lts-2021_ branch code is available

 ### Localization Management

-Nuxeo Retention, as well as Nuxeo Web UI, handles multilingual content.
-In order to manage all that in an effective way and integration with [Crowdin](https://crowdin.com/) is used.

-This integration is also handled under our CI/CD context with [a dedicated pipeline](https://jenkins.napps.dev.nuxeo.com/job/crowdin/job/nuxeo-retention/) benefiting from automatic translations and correspondent commits.
+Nuxeo Retention manages multilingual content with a [Crowdin](https://crowdin.com/) integration.

+The [Crowdin](.github/workflows/crowdin.yml) GitHub Actions workflow handles automatic translations and related pull requests.

 # About Nuxeo